walteck/FHIR-NOO-API/pages/consentapi/consent_organization.md

 ### Element Usage ###

 National Data Opt-out uses consent.organization to capture the custodian organization that manages the consent.
-This will be fixed to NHS Digital.
+This will be a fixed value of NHS Digital.

 ### organization ###